meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 ### Reviewing failed Service Instances

-From the [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer), you can access an overview of all failed service instances of your service brokers under the "Failed Instances" sub-page which can be found under the "Marketplace" tab.
+From the [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace), you can access an overview of all failed service instances of your service brokers under the "Failed Instances" sub-page which can be found under the "Marketplace" tab.
 This allows a quick error analysis of failed service broker calls.
 The list shows you an overview about all failed Service Instances with the specific local id, name, service plan and the last operation.

 ### Service Communication Logs